Samvesh/videoiq-rag-chatbot/README.md

  Prerequisites
 1. Python 3.10+ installed.
 2. Node.js v18+ and npm installed.
-3. ffmpeg installed on your system PATH (required for local audio conversion and OpenAI Whisper transcription).
+3. ffmpeg installed on our system PATH .

 ---